 You must choose to approve the macros in order for the slide randomizer to work correctly.
 This is the beauty of 5 in a Row!
 Using the custom randomizer means that every time you play, it’s a brand new game with new possibilities!

 Once that’s done, you click to launch the slideshow.
+You click on the shape to randomize the slides, and click start when you’re ready!
 It auto plays and the students find the number to cover on their gameboard.
 A lot of the sets have numbers included more than once so there’s strategy in figuring out which of the numbers to cover at the time.
 It’s secretly building some critical, higher order thinking skills, while students are having a fun time playing.
-The game is self-timed, so it’s playing as you’re sitting down for just a second, or putting papers in mailboxes, or whatever you can squeeze in in those precious moments.
+The game is self-timed, so it’s playing as you’re sitting down for just a second, or putting papers in mailboxes, or whatever you can squeeze in during those precious moments.

 Here’s a video of us playing 5 in a Row in our classroom.
 It shows the screen side of things, but what is really the most amazing part for me is how quiet my room is because the kids are concentrating so much.
 This is a video I posted of my kids playing, and you can hardly hear them!
 With this bunch of kids, engagement isn’t often quiet, and this game gets them excited like nothing else we’ve done!

 I’ll be continuing to create new versions of this game as we work through different skills in our room, and in response to your requests and the requests from friends.
-I’ll keep this post updated as I add new versions.
 You can also find all of the games in my TpT store here.

 If you’re using 5 in a Row in your room, I’d love to hear what you and your students have thought of it in the comments below!